MassTransit/MassTransit/doc/source/configuration/locations.rst

 Configuring Locations in your Application
 """""""""""""""""""""""""""""""""""""""""

-One of the common and simple configuration questions we get centers on how to configure MassTransit in a console application vs a web application.
+Now that we know how to configure the MassTransit system, the next question is usually where should I do the configuration?

 The short answer is: Configure it when you are configuring your IoC Container.